matteobreschi/bajes/README.md

 ## Credits

-*bajes* is developed by Matteo Breschi at the Friedrich-Schiller-Universität Jena with the contribution of Rossella Gamba and Sebastiano Bernuzzi.
+*bajes* is developed by Matteo Breschi at the Friedrich-Schiller-Universität Jena with the contribution of Rossella Gamba, Emil Donkersloot and Sebastiano Bernuzzi.

 If you find *bajes* useful in your research, please include the following [citation](https://arxiv.org/abs/2102.00017) in your publication,